medvedevgroup/mutation-rate-intervals/README.md

 ### Usage Overview

 The package has six parts:
-* Two command-line programs to compute theoretical confidence intervals: r1-from-minhash-jaccard.py and r1-from-nmut.py.
+* Six command-line programs to compute theoretical hypothesis tests or confidence intervals: r1-to-nmut-hypothesis.py, r1-to-jaccard-hypothesis.py, r1-to-minhash-jaccard-hypothesis.py, r1-from-nmut.py,
+r1-from-jaccard.py,
+and r1-from-minhash-jaccard.py,
 * A module to compute the theoretical confidence intervals for the sketching mutation model described as theorem 6 in the manuscript: hypergeometric_slicer.py.